JakubMiodunka/distributed-logging/README.md

 * reliable data transfer over a network
 * fault tolerance strategies for failure-state actions

+Keep in mind, that project is still under active development, and not all planned features have been implemented.

 ## Repository Structure

 * */doc* - Contains project documentation.